anhaidgroup/active_matcher/examples/Single-Machine-Example.md

 Currently we do not provide more labelers.
 But you can extend the labeling code in ActiveMatcher to create more powerful labelers, such as one that uses a GUI instead of the command-line interface.
 You can do this by subclassing the Labeler class.

-### Step 7: Creating a Model
+### Step 7: Creating a Machine Learning Model to Serve as the Matcher

-Next we can choose a model to train.
-In this example we are using XGBClassifier, which exposes an SKLearn model interface.
-However, the user is free to select a model that they believe will fit their data well.
-The user has the option to select a model that exposes an SKLearn model interface or a SparkML model interface.
+Next we specify a machine learning (ML) classification model to serve as the matcher.
+Here we will use XGBClassifier, which exposes an SKLearn model interface.
+In general, you can select any classification model that you believe will fit your data well and exposes an SKLearn or SparkML model interface.

-To read about SKLearn model options, please visit their documentation [here](https://scikit-learn.org/stable/supervised_learning.html).
-To read about SparkML model options, please visit their documentation [here](https://spark.apache.org/docs/latest/ml-classification-regression.html).
-Finally, as noted above, XGBClassifier exposes an SKLearn model interface, but it is not included in the SKLearn package.
-To read about the XGBoost model, please visit their documentation [here](https://xgboost.readthedocs.io/en/stable/index.html).
+SKLearn model options are described [here](https://scikit-learn.org/stable/supervised_learning.html), and SparkML model options are described [here](https://spark.apache.org/docs/latest/ml-classification-regression.html).
+Note that even though XGBClassifier exposes an SKLearn model interface, it is not included in the SKLearn package and so is not described there.
+See instead its documentation [here](https://xgboost.readthedocs.io/en/stable/index.html).

-Now, we will demonstrate how to create the model object.
+To continue with our example, the following code specifies the XGBClassifier model:
 ```
 model = SKLearnModel(XGBClassifier, eval_metric='logloss', objective='binary:logistic', max_depth=6, seed=42)
 ```